 When arranging for respite care for a child it is always a good idea to seek recommendations if possible and insist that the carer provides references during the interview process.

-While there are several different factors that affect the cost of respite care, the average cost of respite care is usually around £7-800 per week.
+While there are several different factors that affect the cost of respite care.
+However, our research, looking at over 100 providers, has shown that the average cost of respite care is usually around £7-800 per week.

 However, people who find that they need to arrange special types of care such as emergency respite care for the elderly or live in elderly care will most likely find that the costs are much higher.
 In fact, it is possible to pay as much as £1,500 per week if around the clock care is required.

 People who only require occasional help should also look into the respite costs per day.

 The average cost of respite care varies widely depending on the type of care that is required, the duration of the care and the age of the patient who is being cared for.